What to Do with a Large Inheritance

 Regardless of the form of an inheritance, whether it be real estate, marketable securities, cash, or other valuables, it is essential to take the planning process slowly.
 Building a team in advance to help make the proper plans is typically the first step that will help to remove the added stress that comes with inheriting substantial assets.
 Money may not be able to buy happiness, but a large inheritance can be life changing if handled properly.

 If you need assistance maximizing your inheritance, protecting your assets, or navigating tax-related responsibilities, Clayton & McKervey can help.
-For additional information, call us at 248.208.8860 or click here to contact us.
+Contact us today to learn more.
 We look forward to speaking with you soon.